 Join Aaron Quigley for an in-depth discussion in this video Creating learning playlists, part of Teaching with Lynda.com.

-- The same way that we've created a master playlist for this course that contains all the linda.com courses we reference, you can create a course playlist for your course that groups all the linda.com content you will utilize into a single page that students can access.
+- The same way that we've created a master playlist for this course that contains all the Lynda.com courses we reference, you can create a course playlist for your course that groups all the Lynda.com content you will utilize into a single page that students can access.
 In this video I'll show you how to create a playlist and share it with your students.
-So here I am signed into linda.com on an enterprise account and there's several ways to get to custom playlist.
+So here I am signed into Lynda.com on an enterprise account and there's several ways to get to custom playlist.
 My favorite is to go to my name in the top right corner and then select playlist.